DataAstrologer/DataScience/Machine Learning/Supervised Learning/README.md

 ![model_equation](./images/model_eq.png)

-	Where f is an unknown function and ε is a random error with mean 0.
+	f is an unknown function and ε is a random error with mean 0.
 	Note: The difficulty of estimating f will depend on the standard deviation of the error term.